-Capex for the year was RUB 3.61 bln, in line with the guidance range for 2021, all of which was spent and software as well as software development.
+Capex for the year was RUB 3.61 bln, in line with the guidance range for 2021, all of which was spent on Finuslugi development, purchases of equipment and software as well as software development.

 CASH AND CASH EQUIVALENTS

 The cash position at the end of 2021 was RUB 90.66 bln.
 The company had no debt as of the end of the reporting period.